microsoft/tyger/docs/guides/buffers.md

 # Working with buffers

-Buffers are central to Tyger and are the mechanism for transmitting data and storing signal data.
-Behind the scenes, they are just an Azure Blob storage container with data stored in a series of blobs.
+Buffers are central to Tyger, serving as the mechanism for transmitting and storing signal data.
+They are Azure Blob storage containers, with data stored in a series of blobs.

-Buffers are Write once read many (WORM) and cannot be be overwritten (unless you bypass `tyger` and manipulate the underlying storage container directly).
-The hash of each blob is verified when reading and writing, and an overall cumulative hash of hashes is computed and verified with each blob to ensure data integrity.
+Buffers follow a Write Once Read Many (WORM) principle and cannot be overwritten (unless you bypass `tyger` and directly manipulate the underlying storage container).
+The integrity of each blob is ensured through hash verification during reading and writing, with a cumulative hash of hashes checked for each blob to ensure the integrity of the sequence of blobs.

 ## Creating a buffer